 Stick to the Dress Code

 For the first few months, it is advisable to stick strictly to the dress code as written, even if you notice that your colleagues take some liberties.
-You don't want your choices in dress to make you stand out in a negative way, especially when you are still establishing yourself within the office environment.
+You don't want your choices in the dress to make you stand out in a negative way, especially when you are still establishing yourself within the office environment.

 Men may have the choice of a suit in any conservative color, or dress slacks and a coordinating blazer as well.
-Always wear a shirt and tie, which again, may be slightly more fashion forward as you observe what your colleagues and management wear.
+Always wear a shirt and tie, which again, maybe slightly more fashion-forward as you observe what your colleagues and management wear.
 Always wear dark socks, and make sure your shoes are polished.

 Women may have the choice of a skirt, pant, or dress suit, or coordinating dress slacks, skirt, or dress, with a blazer.
 A blouse, sweater, or twinset can be appropriate.
 Hosiery and polished closed-toe shoes are nearly always a requirement in office settings.
 Tattoos should always be covered, and piercings minimized.
 Jewelry, makeup, hairstyles, and accessories such as handbags and scarves, should be conservative but can reflect individual style.